mongodb/docs-realm/docs-release-notes.md

 - Realm/Model Data
   - Define an Object Model: Add new "Define Unstructured Data" section outlining support for Collections as Mixed feature.
-  - Supported Data Types: Update RealmAny section to indicate support for holding lists and dictionaries, and add new "Mixed Collections" section.
+  - Supported Data Types: Update "RealmAny" section to indicate support for holding lists and dictionaries.
+Add a new "Collections as Mixed" section with details about modeling unstructured or variable data.

 ## .NET SDK

 - Model Data
-  - Define an Object Model: Add new "Model Unstructured Data" section outlining support for Collections as Mixed feature.
+  - Define an Object Model: Add new "Define Unstructured Data" section outlining support for Collections as Mixed feature.
-  - Supported Data Types > RealmValue: Update page to indicate support for holding lists and dictionaries, and add new "Mixed Collections" section.
+  - Supported Data Types > RealmValue: Update page to indicate support for holding lists and dictionaries.
+Add a new "Collections as Mixed" section with details about modeling unstructured or variable data.

 ## Node.js SDK

 - Model Data
-  - Define an Object Model: Add new "Model Unstructured Data" section outlining support for Collections as Mixed feature.
+  - Define an Object Model: Add new "Define Unstructured Data" section outlining support for Collections as Mixed feature.
-  - Supported Data Types/Mixed: Update page to indicate support for holding lists and dictionaries, and add new "Mixed Collections" section.
+  - Supported Data Types/Mixed: Update page to indicate support for holding lists and dictionaries.
+Add a new "Collections as Mixed" section with details about modeling unstructured or variable data.

 ## React Native SDK

 - Model Data
   - Define an Object Model: Add new "Define Unstructured Data" section outlining support for Collections as Mixed feature.
-  - Supported Data Types/Mixed: Update page to indicate support for holding lists and dictionaries, and add new "Mixed Collections" section.
+  - Supported Data Types/Mixed: Update page to indicate support for holding lists and dictionaries.
+Add a new "Collections as Mixed" section with details about modeling unstructured or variable data.

 ## Swift SDK

 - Model Data
-  - Define an Object Model: Add new "Model Unstructured Data" section outlining support for Collections as Mixed feature.
+  - Define an Object Model: Add new "Define Unstructured Data" section outlining support for Collections as Mixed feature.
-  - Supported Types: Update AnyRealmValue section to indicate support for holding lists and dictionaries, and add new "Mixed Collections" section.
+  - Supported Types: Update "AnyRealmValue" section to indicate support for holding lists and dictionaries.
+Add a new "Collections as Mixed" section with details about modeling unstructured or variable data.

 # June 14, 2024